 Besides the bridge, the most recurring set was sickbay.
-The script for the first episode, “Where No Man Has Gone Before,” described it as a “small hospital” with furnishings that are comfortable, “not the usual Spartanish hospital type.”
+The script of the first episode, “Where No Man Has Gone Before,” described it as a “small hospital” with furnishings that are comfortable, “not the usual Spartanish hospital type.”

 The doctor’s office has direct access to a ship’s corridor.
 There is access from his office to an examination room, also to sickbay proper.
 Access to sickbay can also be made directly from the corridor.
 Within the sickbay, there are built-in bed positions with a complete diagnostic panel above each.
 This medical device scans the patient continually, takes readings, and registers same upon the diagnostic panel instrument face.
 Thus, blood pressure, pulse rate, heartbeat, respirations, and various other readings are continuously recorded and displayed for each patient without the necessity of physical contact between doctor and patient.
 Adjoining the doctor’s office is a medical lab.